 Find the right parking spot - We want our guests to find parking when they need it.
 Park only in areas designated by your management.
 If you have a need to regularly park closer, please discuss it with your manager.
-When working during early and late-night hours, park closer to the restaurant entrances.
+When it is dark outside for your safety, park closer to the restaurant entrances.